Th3Shadowbroker/XConomy/README.md

 # License-informations

-- All rights reserved by the owner & developers of Ancient
+- All rights reserved by the owner & developers of XConomy
+- Copyright by Jens F.